Gamer-Pro and 4-Play Advanced

 Controller Detection

 Atari, Mattel Intellivision, and similar controllers have no active electronics.
 These controllers are merely switches, one for each button.
 There is no way to detect such a device unless you hold down a button during connection.
-If unable to detect the controller type the GPA defaults to the Atari mode.
+If unable to detect the controller type the adapter defaults to the Atari mode.
 Thus, the following buttons must be held down while connecting these specific controllers

 - Third-Party Sega Genesis 6-Button: Start Button (Not require in all cases)